A Java extension function can be used within an XPath or XQuery expression to invoke a Java constructor or call a Java method (static or instance).

 •If you are running an Altova server product on a Windows machine, the path to the Java virtual machine will be read first from the Windows registry; if this is not successful the JAVA_HOME environment variable will be used.

-•If you are running an Altova server product on a Linux or macOS machine, then make sure that the path to the Java virtual machine is stored in the JAVA_HOME environment variable.
-The path must point to the jvm.dll file in the \bin\server or \bin\client directory.
+•If you are running an Altova server product on a Linux or macOS machine, then make sure that the JAVA_HOME environment variable is properly set and that the Java Virtual Machines library (on Windows, the jvm.dll file) can be located in either the \bin\server or \bin\client directory.

 The extension function in the XPath/XQuery expression must have the form prefix:fname().